luismiguelcasadodiaz/42Barcelona_piscina/README.md

 > -rw-r--r--  1 luicasad  2023_barcelona  1 Jul  3 14:20 trashme

 ## ln
-by default ln makes hard links.
+By default ln makes hard links.
 Hard links applies only to files, Hard links may not normally refer to directories and may not span file     systems
 -s creates a simbolik link.

 ln source _file target_file